 Where to Plant Garlic

-When to Plant Garlic
+When to Plant Garlic in Alberta

-How to Plant and Care for Garlic
+How to Plant Garlic

-When and How to Harvest Garlic
+When to Harvest Garlic Scapes

-When harvesting garlic don’t try to pull your garlic.
+When harvesting garlic don’t try to pull it.
 Doing so is difficult and likely to damage the heads.
-Instead carefully dig up the garlic, loosening the soil around it so it can be gently lifted out of the soil.
+Instead carefully dig up the garlic, loosening the soil around it so it can be gently lifted out.
 Punctures in the skin or bruising will result in the garlic rotting and not storing as long.
 If you accidentally damage a head, set that one aside to use up first.
-Remove large clumps of soil attached to the head with your hand and leave remaining soil.
+Remove large clumps of soil attached to the garlic head with your hand and leave remaining soil.